tsonntag/oscar/test/oscar/REMARKS.md

 ### Trailing spaces
 The given test fixtures imply that trailing spaces have to be dropped.
-I implemented it like even if I assumed a fixed canvas size
+I implemented it like that even if I assumed a fixed canvas size

 ### Flood
 I implemented the 'flood' such that it also works to non empty points.
 See test case "flood on non empty point"
-This is how it works in common drawing tools.
+This is how it usually works in common drawing tools.

 ### Outside/Inside
 I decided to 'ignore' points and sizes which would place a rectangle or flood outside the canvas.
 If a rectangle doesn't fit completedly in the canvas it will be cut.

+### Negative arguments
+Negative coordinates and lengths are ignored (are noop).
+This is a design decision.